gzedwards/Telecom-Churn-Model/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── micro-movie-project.ipynb           <- Narrative documentation of analysis in Jupyter notebook
+├── tele-model.ipynb               <- Narrative documentation of analysis in Jupyter notebook
-├── micro_movie_presentation.pdf        <- PDF version of project presentation
+├── tele-model-presentation.pdf        <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── Data                                <- Both sourced externally and generated from code
-└── images                              <- Both sourced externally and generated from code
+└── images                              <- Generated from code
 ```